Find Schools

 Job Opportunities for Environmental Economists

-In the United States, there were 21,300 jobs for Environmental Economist in 2016.
+In 2016, there was an estimated number of 21,300 jobs in the United States for Environmental Economist.
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Environmental Economist by 2026.
 Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 undefined